flxst/nerblackbox/docs/docs/training.md

         ```
     === "CLI"
         ``` bash
-        nerbb mlflow         # + enter http://localhost:5000 in your browser
+        nerblackbox mlflow         # + enter http://localhost:5000 in your browser
-        nerbb tensorboard    # + enter http://localhost:6006 in your browser
+        nerblackbox tensorboard    # + enter http://localhost:6006 in your browser
         ```

     Python: The underlying processes can be stopped using